liferay/liferay-docs/develop/learning-paths/mobile/articles/02-using-the-mobile-sdk/02-using-login-screenlet-for-authentication.markdown

 # Using Login Screenlet for Authentication [](id=using-login-screenlet-for-authentication)

 For the app to retrieve data from the guestbook portlet, the app's user must first authenticate to the portal.
+The other features you'll develop in your app depend on successful portal authentication.
 You can authenticate using the Liferay Mobile SDK, but it takes time to implement.
 Authenticating using Liferay Screens takes about ten minutes.
 In this article, you'll use the Login Screenlet to implement authentication in your app.

 ## Adding Login Screenlet to the App [](id=adding-login-screenlet-to-the-app)